IS TIME UNDER TENSION IMPORTANT FOR MUSCLE GROWTH?

 Again, this is just another example of how focusing on time under tension can actually work against you rather than for you.

 Is Time Under Tension Important?
 The Bottom Line

-However, if you’re keeping your sets within the “hypertrophy range” of about 5-12 reps per set, are using proper rep tempo and are training around 1-2 reps short of concentric muscular failure, then you’ll automatically be landing somewhere within that TUT range (or close to it) regardless.
+As long as you’re keeping your sets within the typical “hypertrophy range” of about 5-12 reps per set, are using proper rep tempo and are training around 1-2 reps short of concentric muscular failure, then you’ll automatically be landing somewhere within an acceptable TUT range (or close to it) regardless.

 Not only that, but you’ll do so without the totally unnecessary hassle of having to setup a stopwatch to time your sets, and without diverting your focus away from the things that truly matter when it comes to stimulating muscle growth on any given set, that being:

 1) Performing the exercise using proper form and technique.

 2) Utilizing the proper rep cadence involving a hard/fast concentric and a controlled (but not overly slow) eccentric.

 3) Training with a sufficient level of intensity by performing each set about 1-2 reps short of concentric muscular failure.

 4) Focusing on improving upon the previous workout’s performance by either increasing the amount of weight lifted on the given exercise, or by performing additional reps using the same weight.

 If you’re doing these 4 things on each set that you perform, then you’re already going to make awesome gains in the gym and there’s really no need to over-analyze things further.